h00dy/pickle-kairosdb/README.md

 # pickle-kairosdb
-Python server parsing graphite picke data and sending it into kariosdb
+Python server parsing graphite carbon picke data and sending it into kairosdb